 Promote flu vaccination and prevention strategies to others around you at home and work.

 Keep in mind

 Each year, flu causes serious illness and even death.
-Talk to your doctor at your next appointment or sign in to send a message to your health care team via Secure Messaging to learn more about flu shots.
+Talk to your doctor at your next appointment or sign in to send a message to your health care team via Secure Messaging (sign in required) to learn more about flu shots.
 Getting your flu vaccine is safe and well tolerated with millions receiving it each year.
 It takes two weeks for your flu shot to protect yourself, family, and friends, so get your shot now.

 Please vote in our unscientific poll.
 All responses are anonymous.